qoco-org/qoco/docs/index.rst

   :align: center
   :target: https://github.com/qoco-org/qoco

-This website documents the Quadratic Objective Conic Optimizer (QOCO) and its code generator :ref:`QOCOGEN <qocogen>`.
+This website documents the Quadratic Objective Conic Optimizer (QOCO) and its code generator :ref:`QOCOGEN <qocogen>`, developed by the `Autonomous Controls Laboratory <https://uwacl.com/>`_ at the University of Washington.
 The code is available on `GitHub <https://github.com/qoco-org/qoco>`_.

 Standard Form
 --------------